OpenIndiana/oi-docs/docs/notes/topics.md

 * [OpenSolaris Projects](https://web.archive.org/web/20090817114142/http://opensolaris.org/os/projects#portal)
 * [OpenSolaris Communities](https://web.archive.org/web/20090605190426/http://opensolaris.org/os/communities/#portal)

+NOTE: When clicking some of the links found within these resources, it may be nessessary to removed the ';jsessionid=xxx' from the end of the url.
+Otherwise the wayback machine will report a 'not found' error message.

 ## FAQ

 Have a look at the following resources for ideas and inspiration for writing new content: